aptech/docs/docs/CR-eigv.rst

 :code:`scalerr(lambda[1])+1` to *N* should be correct.
 The eigenvectors are not computed.

-Error handling is controlled with the low bit of the :func:`trap` flag.
+Error handling is controlled with the low bit of the `trap` flag.

 +---------------------+-----------------------------------------------------+
 | :code:`trap 0`      | set :math:`lambda[1]` and terminate with message    |